defi-wonderland/op-handbook/docs/governance/governor-walkthrough.md

 ## Future Extensions

-We are working on an upgrade that is evolving toward permissionless proposals, enforced via `Top100DelegatesProposalValidator` contract, it gates access to `propose()` based on delegate approvals and submission windows, allowing any qualifying participant to propose, while still preserving cycle alignment.
+We are working on an upgrade that is evolving toward permissionless proposals, enforced via `DelegatesProposalValidator` contract, it gates access to `propose()` based on delegate approvals and submission windows, allowing any qualifying participant to propose, while still preserving cycle alignment.